 This additional etonogestrel disturbs your body’s natural hormonal balance, which can cause weight gain.

 Although weight gain is recognized as a potential side effect of the implant, researchers are unclear whether the two are actually related.

 To date, there isn’t any evidence suggesting that the implant actually causes weight gain.
 In fact, many studies have concluded the opposite.

-Both studies state that women may perceive that they’re gaining weight with the implant, even though it isn’t actually adding on pounds.
+Both studies state that women may perceive that they’re gaining weight with the implant, even though it isn’t actually increasing their weight.

 It’s important to note that weight gain is an individual experience for each person using the implant.
 Studies that discuss the “average user” may not reflect your body’s reactions to the contraceptive.